-RECONCILIATION OF GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2018
+RECONCILIATION OF GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2020

-Net Change in Fund Balance - Total Governmental Fund \$ 48,902 Amounts reported for governmental activities in the Statement of Activities differs from the amounts reported in the Statement of Revenues, Expenditures and Changes in Fund Balance because: Governmental funds report capital outlays as expenditures.
-However, in the Statement of Activities.
+Net change in fund balance - total governmental funds. \$ (72,420) Amounts reported for governmental activities in the statement of activities differs from the amounts reported in the statement of revenues, expenditures and changes in fund balance because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities.
 The costs of those assets is allocated over their estimated useful lives as depreciation expense or are allocated to the appropriate functional expense when the cost is below the capitalization threshold.
-This activity is reconciled as follows: Cost of assets capitalized 188,278 Depreciation expense (115,776) Principal payments on debt are recorded as an expense in the fund financial statement, and as a reduction to long-term debt in the Statement of Net Position 31,018 Net pension liabilities reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported in governmental funds.
-43,517 The Change in accrued in interest recorded in the statement of activities do not require the use of current financial resources and therefore are not reported in the funds 960 use of current financial resources and increive are not reported in the funds 700 Compensated absences reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported in governmental funds.
-6,581 Change in net position of governmental activities \$ 203,480
+This activity is reconciled as follows: Cost of assets capitalized - Depreciation expense (83,378) Net pension liabilities reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported in governmental funds.
+(34,462) Compensated absences reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported in governmental funds.
+(501) Change in net position of governmental activities \$ (190,761)